Skip to main content

 Configure your account to be compliant with US labor laws for mandated meal breaks

-1) Set up break rules
+Set up break rules

-Navigate to /settings/breaks and check the two check boxes at the top for "Enable break rules" and "Require staff to nominate which break they are taking".
+Navigate to Settings → Breaks and check the two checkboxes at the top for Enable break rules and Require staff to nominate which break they are taking.
 The latter will require employees to select the specific break that they're clocking in for, which might be new for some users.

 Then set up as many mandated meal breaks as you need.
 Just be sure to check the checkbox.
-The "Paid Break" checkbox will be disabled because by law these breaks are unpaid.

-2) Enable remote clock ins
+Enable remote clock-ins

 You have a few options of how to approach compliance here.
 We have two types of shift questions you can ask your employees.
 "Meal Break Acknowledgement" and "Meal Break Question".

 Meal Break Acknowledgement will simply ask them to acknowledge that they are returning to work too early, and then the break will become paid and they will be awarded 1 extra hour of pay at their regular rate of pay.
-This option is for employers who want to play it extra safe, however it might lead to extra losses for the employer.
+This option is for employers who want to play it extra safe; however it might lead to extra losses for the employer.
 We recommend option 1, the Meal Break Question.

 Setting up the question for compliance would look something like this.